xcode96/API-testing/README.md

 ### 1. In-App Content Management (Recommended)
 You can create, edit, and delete all exam folders, sub-topics, and questions directly within the **Admin Panel** -> **Questions** tab.
 This is the simplest and recommended way to manage your curriculum.

-### 2. Manual Backup & Version Control
+### 2. Publish to GitHub (for Backups & Version Control)
-For backing up your content or managing it in a version control system like GitHub, a simple manual workflow is provided:
+For backing up your content or managing it in a version control system like GitHub, a simple and secure workflow is provided:

--   **Export All Questions**: In the **Admin Panel -> Questions** tab, click the "Export All Questions" button.
+1.  **Generate a Token**: Create a GitHub [Classic Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with the full `repo` scope.
--   This will download a single JSON file containing all your exam folders and questions.
+2.  **Configure Settings**: In the **Admin Panel -> Settings** tab, enter your repository details (owner, name, file path) and the Personal Access Token.
+Click "Save Settings".
--   You can store this file as a backup or commit it to a Git repository to track changes over time.
+3.  **Publish**: Click the "Publish to GitHub" button.
+This will commit a `data.json` file containing a full snapshot of your app's data to your repository.

 ---